AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ### Ganache (Optional for this tutorial):
 <img height="150" width="150" align="left" src="https://user-images.githubusercontent.com/68826419/128867841-498dc62c-a8fd-47ee-818d-4cc6c9cc2382.png" />Ganache is a personal blockchain environment for DApp development.
 It provides us 10 ETH accounts, each of them is funded with 100 ETH so you don't have to worry about anything. <br>
 But in this tutorial, we will deploy our smart contracts on Polygon (Matic).<br>
-If you're looking to develop your own DApp then Ganache is the powerful tool.
+If you're looking to develop your own DApp then Ganache is a powerful tool.
 You can download Ganache from this [link](https://www.trufflesuite.com/ganache)

 <br><br>
 ### MetaMask Setup: